The banalization of prose

 I am not saying that AI-generated prose or music is equivalent to evil.
 That would be absurd.
 What I am saying is that the banalization and automatization of prose belongs to the same moral atmosphere in which unexamined language becomes ordinary.
 It makes speech easier to produce and harder to own.
 It furnishes expressions without requiring inward labor.
 It encourages the circulation of phrases that bear the shape of thought without the cost of thought.

 That is why I think the banalization of prose is also a danger for the narrative construction of the self.
-Our world is narrative through and through.
-We do not live by facts alone.
+Our world is, we are, narrative through and through.
+We do not live on facts alone.
 We live by the stories through which events become intelligible, through which actions are linked, through which memory is organized, through which suffering and aspiration are given form.
 We are not just what we eat or wear, but mostly what we say we are, who we say we are.
 We become available to others in language, and we become available to ourselves through the retrospective and anticipatory work of narration.
 And when that narrative labor is outsourced to prefabricated rhetoric, something important is lost.
 One may still produce a coherent self-description, but coherence is not the same as singularity.
 Smoothness is not the same as truth.
 Fluency is not the same as responsibility.

 This is especially troubling in academic life, which is my natural habitat.

 Finding AI mannerisms on social media is one thing.
 Finding them in professional scholarship is sadder.
 One expects a certain amount of verbal litter online.
 In scholarship, one hopes for fewer fingerprints from the autocomplete of history.
-Scholarship should be one of the places where language bears the marks of discipline, judgment, and revision.
+Scholarship should be one of the places where language bears the marks of discipline, judgment, risk, and revision.
 I do not mean ornament.
 I do not mean inflated seriousness.
 I mean prose that has been tested, pruned, resisted, and made answerable to a real mind.
 Scholarship matters because it is charged with something more than the delivery of information.
 It is one of the practices by which a culture teaches the next generation what thinking is: how to handle words with respect, how to inherit a world of meanings, how to examine that inheritance, and how to pass it on without either embalming it or betraying it.
 But scholarship is not alone here.
 Political life is public too, and for that very reason it depends on language that can bear judgment.
 A polity lives by the words through which it argues, remembers, promises, and holds itself to account.
 When those words are thinned into slogans, templates, and automated reassurance, both scholarship and politics are diminished together.

 Here I have to make another personal confession.
 I firmly believe that living is editing.
 I believe that a good writer is, before anything else, a disciplined, stubborn, cold-blooded editor.
 Writing is not mainly the production of sentences.
 That part, as it turns out, is cheap.
 Writing is the labor of trimming, pruning, discarding, and continuing to discard until the page contains what belongs there and no more.
 Every serious writer knows the experience of cutting pages that once seemed promising but that finally had no right to remain.

 Part of my own education consisted in unlearning rhetorical habits to which I had clung for too long.
 American academia helped me there.
 It taught me to distrust flourish when flourish was doing the argument’s work badly.
-I was once vulnerable to stylistic excess.
-I still admire that kind of prose—its density, its daring, its verbal torque.
+I was once even more vulnerable to stylistic excess.
+Admittedly, I still admire that kind of prose—its density, its daring, its verbal torque.
 Yet admiration can harden into mannerism.
 At some point one has to decide whether style is serving thought or thought is being bent to serve style.

 I think Derrida, or at least one line associated with Derrida’s readers, helps name the deeper issue here: the formation of an egodicy, a justification of the self.
 Every serious intellectual life is engaged in some effort to make a self coherent, answerable, inhabitable.
 Philosophy is never impersonal.
 It is always, in some measure, a struggle over the form of one’s own existence.
-If that is true, then one has to ask: what kind of egodicy is being written when one’s prose is assembled from ready-made emphases, inherited templates, and machine-default turns of seriousness?
+If that is true, then one has to ask: what kind of egodicy is being written when one’s prose is assembled from ready-made templates and machine-default turns of seriousness?
 What self is being justified there?
-What inward labor is visible in language that sounds as though it could have been written by anyone, for anyone?
+What inward labor is visible in language that sounds as though it could have been written by anyone, for anyone, anywhere?

-And this is where the question of evil returns.
-Evil does not depend only on monstrous intention.
-It also thrives where language grows detached from inward labor, where words become easier to use than to own, where self-description becomes smooth because self-examination has been thinned out.
-One of the conditions of evil is that people learn to inhabit formulas they have not fully tested against conscience, suffering, or truth.
-They begin to speak in formulas and to recognize themselves in them too quickly.
-The danger is not stylistic.
-It is ethical.
-One risks becoming publicly intelligible and inwardly unformed, fluent in borrowed language and therefore less capable of judgment, less capable of answerability, less capable of resisting the moral ease with which evil so often advances.
+Evil flourishes where language has been severed from inward labor, where self-description grows smooth because self-examination has grown thin.
+One condition of evil is a willingness to settle into formulas never fully tested against conscience, suffering, or truth.
+The danger, once again, is ethical and therefore political, rather than stylistic.
+One becomes publicly intelligible while remaining inwardly unformed—fluent in borrowed language and therefore less capable of judgment, less capable of answerability, and less capable of resisting the moral ease through which evil so often advances.

 For that reason, the question of prose reaches beyond literary taste or professional craft.
 It touches the basic work of becoming answerable for one’s existence.
 A self is not justified by smoothness.
-It is not redeemed by correctness, nor by the ability to produce an acceptable account on demand.
+It is not redeemed by grammatical correctness, nor by the ability to produce an acceptable account on demand.
 What matters is whether one’s words bear the marks of having been lived with, tested, suffered through, revised, and made one’s own.
 The deepest danger in ready-made language is that it offers the form of self-justification while quietly emptying out the labor that might have made such justification true.
 And where that labor disappears, evil finds one of its most ordinary entrances.

-This is why I think the banalization of prose is not a minor concern.
+I already said that, for Arendt, thinking is a withdrawal into the silent dialogue of the self with itself.
+Thinking creates an inner interval in which one examines appearances, tests words, and asks whether one can live with what one is saying and doing.
+This is not to say that thinking guarantees goodness, but its absence leaves one especially vulnerable to all the ready-made idioms and slogans by which responsibility is dulled.
+That is why Arendt saw in thoughtlessness one of the conditions under which evil becomes possible, and why the banalization of prose is not a minor concern.
 It belongs to a broader weakening of the conditions under which thinking, action, and responsibility can still appear.
-When language comes ready-made, when expression precedes judgment, when the sentence is always already waiting for us, the pause in which conscience might form is crowded out.
+When language comes prepackaged, when expression precedes judgment, when the sentence is always already waiting for us, the pause in which conscience might form seems no longer necessary.
 One speaks and publishes before one has quite entered into relation with what one is saying.
 And that is why the matter is serious.
 The danger is not that prose becomes flatter––though bad prose makes the world uglier, and beauty is one of our most basic needs.
 The danger is that thoughtlessness acquires ever more elegant tools.
 Evil, after all, rarely announces itself in broken grammar.

 And that, perhaps, is one of the subtler forms of evil-making today.
-Evil surely consists of bombs, prisons, camps, borders, fires, floods, and the brutalities of men and women with power.
+Evil surely consists of bombs, prisons, camps, borders, torture, and the usual brutalities of men and women with power.
 But it also grows among us, relatively powerless citizens, wherever language becomes detached from judgment, wherever responsibility is thinned by fluency, wherever the appearance of thought begins to substitute for thought itself.
 The more seamless the sentence, the easier it may become to forget the burden of saying anything true.
 And this matters all the more in a geopolitical landscape like ours, where emergencies now arrive in clusters and at speed: the war involving Iran convulses oil routes and energy prices; Sudan continues to grind through hunger, displacement, and attacks on civilians; Nigeria absorbs the inflationary aftershocks of energy shock; Venezuela remains caught in the long afterlife of oil and foreign intervention; rare earths and critical minerals redraw the map of strategic dependency.
 We are surrounded by alarms.
 But part of the danger is that we have grown used to answering them badly: by registering, summarizing, circulating, and moving on; by outsourcing response itself to automated habits of language and online practices that simulate concern more easily than they sustain judgment.
-That incapacity to listen to emergency and answer it properly is not the whole of evil, but it is one of the conditions in which evil now flourishes.
+That incapacity to listen to emergency and answer it properly is not the whole of evil, but it is one of the conditions in which evil now thrives.